 - The gunplay is distinctive and fast-paced in Call of Duty Black Ops Cold War.

-- The zombie mode in Call of Duty Black Ops Cold War is quite interesting and intriguing.
+- The zombie mode in Call of Duty Black Ops Cold War is quite interesting.

-- In Call of Duty Black Ops Cold War, you can see the numerical values of your weapon attachments and how it influences your kit.
+- In Call of Duty Black Ops Cold War, you can see the numerical values of your weapon attachments.

 - Call of Duty Black Ops Cold War has a very short storyline.

-- Some missions are too fast-paced that eventually, they become repetitive and dull.
+- Some missions are so fast-paced that eventually, they become repetitive and dull.

 - Call of Duty Black of Cold War has insufficient maps.